mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

             average (can be done on GPU)
             is hard-sigmoid a GPU operation?
 Could use it to zero out elements (GPU-wise) ??
 T.maximum(x,0)
-          To test logic, need a simple CLI-oriented example to see whether broadcasting is being done correctly
+          DONE : To test logic, need a simple CLI-oriented example to see whether broadcasting is being done correctly

+        Problem : Initial values/tests prove that calculations work BUT :  gradients immediately reduce the values going into middle 'sparse' layer which means that many of them are <0 Solution?
+Attempt to batch-normalize the input to the layer, so that mean(:, each column) is zero